0xWoli/Steamx-Name-Service/README.md

-# Rails Network Naming Service (RNN)
+# Steamx Naming Service (RNN)

-Welcome to the Rails Network Naming Service (RNN) repository.
-RNN is a decentralized domain naming system built on the Rails Network blockchain.
+Welcome to the Steamx Naming Service (SNS) repository.
+SNS is a decentralized domain naming system built on the Rails Network blockchain.
 It offers users the ability to register, renew, and manage domain names in a decentralized manner.

 ## Table of Contents